seebe/rzg_stuff/build_scripts/arm-trusted-firmware/README.md

 ### Apply your patches
 The command "$ ./build.sh make_patches xxx " will output a command that you will need to copy/paste and run on the command line.
 This will create a new branch of your current arm-trusted-firmware repository and then apply these patches on top.
-For example, if you selected "master", it will output the command line:
+For example, if you selected "BSP-1.0.3", it will output the command line:
 ```
-git checkout -b vlp64_master master ; git am z_patches/vlp64_master/*
+git checkout -b vlp64_v103 c8b88aa5dc11 ; git am z_patches/vlp64_v103/*
 ```

 ## Select the board and boot method